 In 1986, Adams ran against Republican incumbent U.S. Senator Slade Gorton and won.
 Gorton had voted for cuts to Medicare and for limits on Social Security, and Adams accused Gorton of lacking clout with the Republican administration of President Ronald Reagan.
 Another issue was whether to restart a Hanford reactor for bomb-grade plutonium production at a time when "down-winders" were raising the issue of past nuclear contamination.
 Adams used the issue in TV ads to motivate his liberal Puget Sound base.
 He narrowly defeated Gorton.
 In that election, Democrats regained control of the Senate from Republicans.
 As a senator, Adams supported funding for AIDS research and was instrumental in obtaining $190 million for research after a Senate committee blocked the appropriation.

 Allegations of Sexual Misconduct

 After his term ended in January 1993, Adams retired to his home in Stevensville, Maryland, making a public appearance before a Congressional committee with actor Michael J. Fox to talk about Parkinson's Disease.
-He succumbed to Parkinson's at his home on September 10, 2004.
+He died of Parkinson's at his home on September 10, 2004.